-This happens when you computer does not find a hard disk to boot from or hard disk displays no functioning operating system to boot from.
-Basically, if means that your Boot Disk or the Boot partition or the data could have been corrupted or damaged, which prevents your computer from booting normally.
+This happens when your computer does not find a hard disk to boot from or the hard disk displays no functioning operating system to boot from.
+Basically, it means that your Boot Disk or the Boot partition or the data could have been corrupted or damaged, which prevents your computer from booting normally.

 The exact error message is: